 And while Pro Medicus and Netflix have had a good run, we think these 5 other ASX stocks are screaming buys.
 And you can buy them now for less than $5 a share!

 You can grab a copy of "5 Stocks Under $5" for FREE for a limited time only.

 Don't look back five years from now, regretting that you failed to act.
 Simply enter your email below to get immediate access to five free ASX stock picks.

 Enter Your Email Address:

-Returns as of 16 May 2022.
-The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns and has recommended Netflix and Pro Medicus Ltd. The Motley Fool Australia owns and has recommended Pro Medicus Ltd. The Motley Fool Australia has recommended Netflix.
+Returns as of 05 December 2023.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. has positions in and has recommended Netflix and Pro Medicus Ltd. The Motley Fool Australia has positions in and has recommended Pro Medicus Ltd. The Motley Fool Australia has recommended Netflix.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
-Authorised by Scott Phillps.
+Authorised by Scott Phillips.
 For more information about The Motley Fool see our Financial Services Guide.
 Please remember that investments can go up and down.
 Past performance is not necessarily indicative of future returns.
 Performance figures are not intended to be a forecast and The Motley Fool does not guarantee the performance of, or returns on any investment.
 Any money back guarantee is strictly limited to the subscription price paid for the product.